sayanh/kubecon2018/PITCHME.md

 ### General News

 Note:
-    Ajit asks How can I contribute a project to CNCF?
+    Ajit: How can I contribute a project to CNCF?
 ---
 ### CNCF project workflow
 - Sandbox   <!-- .element: class="fragment" -->